BrianP490/Liquid-Gold/README.md

-# Training a Regression Deep Nerual Network to predict Closing Prices of Crude Oil
+# Training a Regression Deep Neural Network to predict Closing Prices of Crude Oil

 ## 💻 Setup Guide
 1. Clone the repository to a local directory